Transitivity in wreath products with symmetric groups: Transitivity and association schemes

+Functions from $G$ to $\CC$ that are constant on conjugacy classes are called \emph{class functions}.
+Since all characters are class functions, we can write $\chi(C)$ for the value of the character $\chi$ on the conjugacy class $C$ of $G$.
+The class functions form a vector subspace of the space $\CC^G$ of all functions from $G$ to $\CC$.
+It has an inner product given by

 and the irreducible characters form an orthonormal basis of the space of class functions with respect to $\langle \cdot,\cdot \rangle$.
 In particular, the number of irreducible characters is equal to the number of conjugacy classes of $G$.
 Furthermore, if $\varphi$ is an arbitrary character and $\chi$ is an irreducible character, then $\langle \varphi,\chi \rangle$ is the \emph{multiplicity} of $\chi$ in the decomposition of $\varphi$ into irreducible characters.
 If $\langle \varphi,\chi \rangle \neq 0$, then $\chi$ is called an \emph{irreducible constituent} of $\varphi$.
 One of our main tasks is identifiying the irreducible constituents of certain permutation characters.
-If $G$ acts on a set $\Omega$, then the function $\xi_\Omega: G \to \CC$ with $\xi_\Omega(g) = |\operatorname{Fix}(g)|$ is called the \emph{permutation character of $G$ on $\Omega$}.
-If $H \subseteq G$ is a subgroup, then $G$ acts transitively on the set of left cosets $G/H$ via left multiplication and the corresponding permutation character $\xi_H$ is called the \emph{permutation character of $H$}.
-By Lemma~\ref{lem:transitive group action}, the permutation character of a transitive action of $G$ on $\Omega$ equals the permutation character $\xi_H$ where $H$ is the stabiliser of some element $\omega \in \Omega$.
-Let $H \subseteq G$ be a subgroup.
-If $\chi$ is a character of $G$, then restricting $\chi$ to $H$ gives a character of $H$.
-This character is called the \emph{restriction} of $\chi$ to $H$ and denoted by $\chi \downarrow^G_H$.
-There is a way to extend a character of a subgroup $H$ to a character of $G$ called \emph{induction}.
-If $\chi$ is a character of $H$, then the induced character is denoted by $\chi \uparrow^G_H$.
-The function $1_G$ with $1_G(g) = 1$ for all $g \in G$ is a character of $G$, called the \emph{trivial character} or the \emph{principal character} of $G$.
-If we restrict $1_G$ to a subgroup $H \subseteq G$, then we get the trivial character of $H$, so $1_G \downarrow^G_H = 1_H$.
-It is well-known that the induction of the trivial character $1_H$ of $H$ to $G$ equals the permutation character of $H$, that is